JulienTromas/mizumemo/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Mizumemo

+A companion app to remind you when to water your plants.
+This project was created during my time as a student at Code Chrysalis.

 ## Available Scripts